Are you an independent registered charity?

 All the collection box donations, coming in from all parts of the UK, are brought together into one central fund which is primarily used to build new Houses across the UK where the need is greatest.
 As the NHS moves to improve their treatment of children by developing centres of excellence, children are being taken to hospitals further from home for specialist treatment.

-Are you looking to build any Ronald McDonald Houses in Scotland / Northern Ireland / Wales?
+Do Ronald McDonald Houses support hospitals in Scotland / Northern Ireland / Wales?

 Do you give grants?

 Ronald McDonald House Charities does not give grants.
 All the donations we receive go to providing free ‘home away from home’ accommodation for families with children in hospital, either by supporting our existing Ronald McDonald Houses, or providing new ones.